benke33/gitlab-otel-exporter/README.md

   allow_failure: true
 ```

-The `.post` stage ensures the collector runs after all other stages complete, regardless of pipeline success or failure.
-The collector uses `CI_JOB_TOKEN` to authenticate with the GitLab API and fetch all pipeline jobs.
+The `.post` stage ensures the exporter runs after all other stages complete, regardless of pipeline success or failure.
+The exporter uses `CI_JOB_TOKEN` to authenticate with the GitLab API and fetch all pipeline jobs.

 ### Debug Mode